jkunimune/nibasa/description.md

 /pu.táu̯/
 /kris.tál/
 /dú.ni.a/
-/ka.rí.bu/
+/gu.rú.be/
 /res.to.rán/

 ## capitalization

 By convention, capital letters are used to mark proper names.
-PIL roots should always start with lowercase letters, even at the beginning of a sentence.
+PIL roots always start with lowercase letters, even at the beginning of a sentence.

 # vocabulary